Building a Supportive Sober Network: The Importance of Community

 4:05 am

 Addiction is a lonely place to be.
 Recovery is not something that should be attempted without the support of others.
 While someone leaves rehab with a renewed sense of purpose and motivation, no one should be under the illusion that there will be no testing times ahead.
 Sober recovery networks for addiction provide essential support.
+If you are detoxing at home, this becomes even more important.

 Some will make it through some won’t.
 What is known is that those who have a strong support network, such as sober recovery networks for addiction, can be the difference between abstinence and relapse.